 - start walking from Whakapapa village drop off point (all maps show this as Start point of the crossing), not the other way around.
 The ost exciting part is between the Whakapapa and the Blue Lake.

 - wear proper trekking clothes - appropriate shoes and warm clothes are essential!!!
 I recommend taking gloves and a hat.
 Lip gel is also a good idea.

 - don’t take kids along – the road is not an easy one to walk with a little one.
-It is too exhausting for you and for them and there are no possibilities for a proper stop.
-It is also way too cold for the little ones and strong winds wouldn't do any good.
+It is too exhausting for you and for the kid and there are no possibilities for a proper stop.
+It is also way too cold for the little ones and strong winds wouldn’t do any good.

 - snack and water are essential to bring along – the crossing takes about 7 hours to accomplish.